GEDCOM Data Base for my

 The dates given are the arrival dates.
 Other ship arrival cities

-include Boston, Philadelphia and Baltimore.
-For immigrants coming from
+include Boston, Philadelphia and Baltimore among others.
+For

 found this information on the Ellis Island web site in the document "History of Castle Garden and